 These countries have learned the hard way what happens when mail-in ballots aren’t secured.
 They have also discovered how hard it is to detect vote buying when both those buying and selling the votes have an incentive to hide the exchange.

-France banned mail-in voting in 1975 because of massive fraud in Corsica, where postal ballots were stolen or bought and voters cast multiple votes.
-Mail-in ballots were used to cast the votes of dead people.
+France banned absentee voting in 1975 because of massive fraud in Corsica, where postal ballots were stolen or bought and voters cast multiple votes.
+Absentee ballots were used to cast the votes of dead people.